Clothing: Clothing as comfort

-Thermophysiological comfort is the capacity of the clothing material that makes the balance of moisture and heat between the body and the environment.
+Thermophysiological comfort is the capacity of the clothing material that maintains the balance of moisture and heat between the body and the environment.
 It is a property of textile materials that creates ease by maintaining moisture and thermal levels in a human's resting and active states.
-The selection of textile material significantly affects the comfort of the wearer.
+The selection of textile material significantly affects the wearer's comfort.
 Different textile fibers have unique properties that make them suitable for use in various environments.
-Natural fibers are breathable and absorb moisture, and synthetic fibers are hydrophobic; they repel moisture and do not allow air to pass.
+For example, natural fibers are breathable and absorb moisture, while synthetic fibers are hydrophobic, repel moisture, and do not allow air to pass.
 Different environments demand a diverse selection of clothing materials.
 Hence, the appropriate choice is important.
 The major determinants that influence thermophysiological comfort are permeable construction, heat, and moisture transfer rate.